OasisLMF/OpenDataTransform/docs/src/index.rst

 * Mapping files can be provided as a set, with one mapping file for each of the account, location, and reinsurance files.
 * Transformations can be run locally, through a Python Shell, once the package has been downloaded and installed from `the project GitHub pages <https://github.com/OasisLMF/OasisDataConverter/>`_.

-The Open Exposure Data (OED) standard is at the core of the Exposure ODT.
+The Open Exposure Data (OED) standard is at the core of the Open Exposure Data Transformation.
 Each mapping files facilitates conversion to and from one other model format to OED.
 OED is curated by OASIS, under the  `Open Data Standards (ODS) Initiative <https://oasislmf.org/open-data-standards>`_.

-The ODT converter is designed to convert exposure data from one format to another as long as both formats can be expressed as an iterable of dictionaries.
+The Open Exposure Data Transformation converter is designed to convert exposure data from one format to another as long as both formats can be expressed as an iterable of dictionaries.
 That is, the possible field values must be mapped to a key (field name) for each model format.

 The convertor framework is modular, using several swappable components:
 * Data Connections for specifying how the input and output data should be processed by the system.
 The current version support csv file input and output